 Planning Decisions

-On-prem deployment should be chosen for a reason.
-Once chosen, it affects the entire system lifecycle.
+On-prem deployment should be chosen for a specific data, security, procurement, or operations reason.
+Once chosen, it affects the entire RAG lifecycle.

 Decision